 The Taste of Left Bank Bordeaux Wine

-Red Bordeaux wine from the Medoc is probably what most people think of, when talking about the taste of Bordeaux wine.
-All Bordeaux wine from the Medoc and Pessac Leognan are blends.
-Most of those blends utilize Cabernet Sauvignon for the majority of the blend, followed by Merlot, Petit Verdot, Cabernet Franc and Malbec.
+Red Bordeaux wine from the Medoc is probably what most people think of when talking about the taste of Bordeaux wine.
+All Bordeaux wines from the Medoc and Pessac Leognan are blends.
+Most of those blends utilize Cabernet Sauvignon for the majority of the blend, followed by Merlot, Petit Verdot, Cabernet Franc, and Malbec.

 On occasion, you occasionally find very small amounts of Carmenere in the blend as well.
 In their youth, Bordeaux wines are often deep in color, ranging from dark ruby to almost black.

 The taste of Bordeaux wine from the Left Bank delivers fruit scents and flavors of cassis, blackberry, dark cherry, vanilla, black cherry, coffee bean, spice, and licorice.
 The wines are often concentrated, powerful, firm, and tannic.
 Depending on the specific wine, it can appear to be austere in character in its youth.

 An easy way to look at wine is, the components consist of fruit, acids, tannins, and sugar.
 When you think of a balanced wine, the term balance refers to the balance between those three elements, acid fruit, sweetness, and tannins.
 Today, the trend is to pick riper fruit in Bordeaux because the chateaux are looking to create wines that feel soft, silky, and elegant, when possible.

 You often read about wines being tannic.
 Tannin is present in all wines.
 For some consumers not used to the taste of young Bordeaux wine, the tannins can feel dry in the mouth or cause a puckering sensation.
 The comments you often hear are, that the wines are too tannic.